 2.6.
 Non-executive directors or members of the supervisory board should be appointed for specified terms subject to individual re-election, at maximum intervals provided for in the Lithuanian legislation with a view to ensuring necessary development of professional experience and sufficiently frequent reconfirmation of their status.
-A possibility to remove them should also be stipulated however this procedure should not be easier than the removal procedure for an executive director or a member of the In accordance with the company's rules, the term of office of supervisory board members lasts 4 years.
+A possibility to remove them should also be stipulated however this procedure should not be easier than the removal procedure for an executive director or a member of the management board.
+In accordance with the company's rules, the term of office of supervisory board members lasts 4 years.
 According to the company's rules and regulations and valid legislation, it is not forbidden to re-elect these members for other terms.
 2.7.
 Chairman of the collegial body elected by the general shareholders' meeting may be a person whose current or past office constitutes no obstacle to conduct independent and impartial supervision.
 Where a company should decide not to set up a supervisory board but rather the board, it is recommended that the chairman of the board and chief executive officer of the company should be a different person.
 Former company's chief executive officer should not be immediately nominated as the chairman of the collegial body elected by the general shareholders' meeting.
-When a company chooses to departure from these recommendations, it should furnish information on the measures it has taken to ensure impartiality Chairman of the supervisory board has never been the company's chief executive officer.
-Principle III: The order of the formation of a collegial body to be elected by a general shareholders' meeting The order of the formation a collegial body to be elected by a general shareholders meeting should ensure representation of minority shareholders, accountability of this body to the shareholders and objective monitoring of the company's operation and its management bodies.
+When a company chooses to departure from these recommendations, it should furnish information on the measures it has taken to ensure impartiality of the supervision.
+YES Chairman of the supervisory board has never been the company's chief executive officer.
+Principle III: The order of the formation of a collective order of the formation a collegial body to ensure representation of minority shareholder objective monitoring of the company's operation be elected s, account ability of this body to the shareholders and nanagement bodies.
+3.1.
+The mechanism of the formation of a collegial body to be elected by a general shareholders' meeting (hereinafter in this Principle referred to as the 'collegial body') should ensure objective and fair monitoring of the company's management bodies as well as representation of minority shareholders.
+Following the requirements of law on Private companies of the Lithuanian Republic, a collegial supervisory body is formed on disclosing the information to the shareholders about the candidates for the company's collegial supervisory body.